chalestristian/chalestristian/README.md

 **ENG🇺🇸**

 ### Hi there 👋, I'm Thales.
-### I'm a Computer Science student currently working to become a Full Stack Developer.
+### I'm a Computer Science student
+### Working as Junior Software Developer

-📘 I'm currently learning: Software Engineering and Quality Assurance.
+📘 I'm currently learning: Software Engineering.

 👨‍💻 I'm a Linux user (Ubuntu)

-🧰 My study tools are: Vue, Java, C#, Angular, dotNet, C#, Js, Node, and more...
+🧰 My study tools are: dotNet, C#, Js, Node, Angular, and some more...

-📫 How to reach me: My nick everywhere (almost everywhere) is: **chalestristian**, then:
+📫 How to reach me: My nick everywhere (well..., almost everywhere) is: **chalestristian**, then:

 📱 [Linkedin](https://www.linkedin.com/in/chalestristian) - 💬 Discord: chalestristian#5535